-Sovereign issuers: governement bonds are allowed if they are issued by countries with a low corruption and a ML/TF risk rating.
-Governement bonds issued by country with higher corruption and ML/TF risk are identified by using either of the following sources:
+a.
+Sovereign issuers: government bonds are allowed if they are issued by countries with a low corruption and ML/TF risk rating.
+Government bonds issued by country with high corruption and ML/TF risk are identified by either of the following:

-- FATF High Risk and monitored jurisdiction
+- FATF High Risk and monitored jurisdictions

-- EU, UN and OFAC sanctions
+- EU, UN and OFAC Sanctions

 - Corruption Perception Index (CPI)

 - Know Your Country data (KYC)

-Government bonds issued by countries having a significant level of corruption or other predicate offences to ML/TF are forbidden.
+Government bonds issued by country having a significant level of corruption or other predicate offences to ML/TF are forbidden.

-Countries that apply the death penalty are excluded; in case of a Federation the exclusion is implemented only to the individual Federal State that applies the death penalty.
+Countries that apply death penalty are excluded; in case of a Federation, the exclusion is implemented only to the individual Federal State that applies death penalty.

 - b.
-Targeted open-ended UCIs/UCITS: those funds are included solely when all the following conditions are met: - they are at least classified as article 8 funds according to Regulation (EU) 2019/2088 ("SFDR-level I"); - they consider principal adverse impacts of its investment decisions on sustainability factors; and - their minimum percentage of sustainable investments is equal or higher than NEF Ethical Balanced Dynamic.
+Corporate bond and equity issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in activities related to controversial weapons; - Companies with important revenues generated from services/products which are oriented toward armaments or warfare; - Companies involved in cultivation and production of tobacco; - Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises; - Companies whose main business activity is carried out in any of the following business areas: coal, exploration and production of unconventional oil and gas extraction (covering "shale oil and gas" and "oil sands"), alcohol, gambling and pornographic material. - c.
+Targeted open-ended UCIs/UCITS: those funds are included solely when all the following conditions are met: - they are at least classified as article 8 funds according to Regulation (EU) 2019/2088 ("SFDR-level I"); - they consider principal adverse impacts of its investment decisions on sustainability factors; and - their minimum percentage of sustainable investments is equal or higher than the Sub-Fund.